-- Contains a list of Veterans who have left active duty and does not include currently serving active duty personnel - Does not distinguish between OEF, OIF, or OND Veterans. - Roster only includes separated OEF/OIF/OND Veterans with out-of-theater dates through February 2013. - Beginning with the 3rd Quarter Fiscal Year (FY) 2009 report, Veterans who received health care but subsequently died in-theater have been included in the quarterly analysis. - The number of individuals who died in-theater from FY 2002 through 2nd Quarter FY 2013 (October 1, 2001 March 31, 2013) is 5,790
+- Contains a list of Veterans and does not include currently serving active duty personnel - Does not distinguish between OEF, OIF, or OND Veterans - Roster only includes separated OEF/OIF/OND Veterans with out-of-theater dates through May 2014. - Beginning with the 3rd Quarter Fiscal Year (FY) 2009 report, Veterans who received health care but subsequently died in-theater have been included in the quarterly analyses. - The number of individuals who died in-theater from FY 2002 through 3rd Quarter FY 2014 (October 1, 2001 June 30, 2014) is 5,858.

-How VA uses the DoD Roster of Veterans Who Have Left Active Duty
+How VA uses the DoD Roster of Veterans

-- The DoD roster is linked to VA's electronic inpatient and outpatient health records in which the standard International Classification of Diseases, 9th Revision, Clinical Modification (ICD-9-CM) diagnostic codes are used to classify health problems in order to determine which OEF/OIF/OND Veterans accessed VA health care as of March 31, 2013. - The data available for this analysis are mainly administrative data obtained from Veterans' VA medical records and are not based on a review of patient records or a confirmation of diagnoses.
-However, every clinical evaluation is captured in VA's computerized patient record.
-The data used in this analysis are appropriate for health care planning purposes because the ICD-9-CM administrative data reflect the use of health care resources. - These administrative data have to be interpreted with caution because they only apply to those OEF/OIF/OND Veterans who have accessed VA health care.
-These data do not represent all 1,648,764 OEF/OIF/OND Veterans who have become eligible for VA health care since FY 2002 (beginning October 1, 2001) or the approximately 2.5 million troops (as of March 31, 2013) who have served or are serving in the two theaters of operation since the beginning of the conflicts in Iraq and Afghanistan1. - Because VA health data are not representative of the Veterans who have not accessed VA health care, epidemiological studies are required to answer specific questions about the health of all OEF/OIF/OND Veterans. - Analyses based on this updated roster are not directly comparable to those in prior reports because the denominator (number of OEF/OIF/OND Veterans eligible for VA health care) and numerator (number of Veterans enrolling for VA health care) change with each update. - This report presents data from VA's health care facilities and does not include Vet Center data or DoD health care data.
+- The DoD roster is linked to VA's electronic inpatient and outpatient health records in which the standard International Classification of Diseases, 9th Revision, Clinical Modification (ICD-9-CM) diagnostic codes are used to classify health problems in order to determine which OEF/OIF/OND Veterans accessed VA health care as of June 30, 2014. - The diagnostic data available for this analysis are administrative data obtained from Veterans' VA medical records and are not based on a review of patient records or a confirmation of diagnoses.
+However, every clinical encounter is captured in VA's computerized patient record.
+The data used in this analysis are appropriate for health care planning purposes because the ICD-9-CM administrative data reflect the use of health care resources. - These administrative data should be interpreted with caution because they only apply to those OEF/OIF/OND Veterans who have accessed VA health care.
+These data do not represent all 1,819,913 OEF/OIF/OND Veterans who have become eligible for VA health care since FY 2002 (beginning October 1, 2001) or the approximately 2.7 million troops (as of June 30, 2014) who have served or are serving in the two theaters of operation since the beginning of the conflicts in Iraq and Afghanistan. - Because VA health data do not represent Veterans who have not accessed VA health care, epidemiological studies are required to answer specific questions about the health of all OEF/OIF/OND Veterans. - Analyses based on this updated roster are not directly comparable to those in prior reports because the denominator (number of OEF/OIF/OND Veterans eligible for VA health care) and numerator (number of Veterans enrolling for VA health care) change with each update. - This report presents data from VA's health care facilities and does not include Vet Center data or DoD health care data.

 &lt;sup>1 Source: CTS Deployment File Baseline Report, Defense Manpower Data Center.
-Provided to Epidemiology Program by the Armed Force Health Surveillance Center, 09/24/2013.
+Provided to Epidemiology Program by the Armed Force Health Surveillance Center, 6/30/2014.

-How VA uses the DoD Roster of Veterans Who Have Left Active Duty
+How VA uses the DoD Roster of Veterans

-- These health care data are "cumulative totals" since FY 2002 and do not represent data from any single year. - The numbers provided in this report should not be manipulated to derive new data without first establishing the validity of the manipulations with VA's Office of Public Health. - Updated Roster of OEF/OIF/OND Veterans Who Have Left Active Duty through February 28, 2013 - o 1,648,764 OEF/OIF//OND Veterans have left active duty and become eligible for VA health care since FY 2002 - 947,332 (~57%) Former Active Duty troops - 701,432 (~43%)2 Reserve and National Guard
+- These health care data are "cumulative totals" since FY 2002 and do not represent data from any single year. - The numbers provided in this report should not be manipulated to derive new data without first establishing the validity of the manipulations with VA's Office of Public Health. - Updated Roster of OEF/OIF/OND Veterans through May 31, 2014 - 1,819,913 OEF/OIF/OND Veterans have become eligible for VA health care since FY 2002 - 1,082,697 (~59%) Former Active Duty - 737,216 (~41%) Reserve and National Guard